reifjulian/website/index.md

 Professor Reif received his PhD in Economics from the University of Chicago and his BA from Vanderbilt University.
 Prior to pursuing his PhD, he worked as a Senior Consultant at Bates White.

-Professor Reif is on sabbatical at the Toulouse School of Economics for the 2021-2022 academic year.